PowerCodersOrg/powercoders.org/site/content/participant/_index.md

 ---
 title: Participants
 image: /img/header_participants.jpg
-section_title: We Are Looking for Talented Participants
+section_title: We Are Looking for Participants
 text: >-
   **Powercoders believes in promoting equal opportunities for diverse talents in the IT industry.**\